 Discover your competitors' lost checkout flow, welcome flow, etc.

-On several networks, you can see and save the ads published by your competitors, with full history access.
+Track and save the ads published by your competitors, with full history access.

 Instantly see what a brand is doing well and when she's the most active.